Higher National Diploma, Leading to a Top-up (Hons) Degree in CDCFE* – 3 Years

 Mature students, and those without a formal education, are welcome to apply.

-You will be required to submit a sample of your work.
+All applicants are required to submit a sample of your work/portfolio.
 This could be anything you have written, (e.g. a script, poem, school essay), examples of photographs you have taken on your phone, or any video/film work you have made.

 Higher National Diploma (BTEC), leading to BA (Honours)